Adam Zdrójkowski: Biography

-In 2016, he participated in Polsat talent show Dancing with the Stars.
+In 2012, Zdrójkowski was a contestant in the TVP2 game show Familiada, in a team consisting of child actors.
+In 2016, he participated in the Polsat talent show Dancing with the Stars.
 Taniec z gwiazdami.
-In 2018, he was a co-host of TVP2 talent show The Voice Kids.
-He also appeared in an episode of talk show The Story of My Life.
-Historia naszego życia, together with actress Wiktoria Gąsiewska, with whom he was in a romantic relationship at the time.
-In 2019, he co-hosted The Voice of Poland, and together with Gąsiewska, has participated and won in the TVP2 talent show Dance Dance Dance.
-In 2021, he participated in Polsat talent show Twoja twarz brzmi znajomo.
-Since 2025, he co-hosts a Polsat gameshow Must Be the Music.
+In 2018, Zdrójkowski was a backstage host of the TVP2 talent show The Voice Kids.
+He participated and won in the TVP2 talent show Dance Dance Dance, in a team together with Wiktoria Gąsiewska, with whom he was in a romantic relationship at the time.
+Zdrójkowski was a backstage host of the TVP2 talent show The Voice of Poland in 2019 and 2020.
+In 2021, participated in the Polsat talent show Twoja twarz brzmi znajomo.
+In 2023, he was one of the contestants in the TVN reality reality show Azja Express, forming a team together with his father.
+Since 2025, Zdrójkowski co-hosts the Polsat game show Must Be the Music.